-I found the following diagram recently and I thought it was interesting: Unfortunately the source is a single book titled “Restructuring for Caring and Effective Education: Piecing the Puzzle Together” that contains a chapter by Knoster, Villa and Thousand.
-Apparently nobody quotes the content of it in any way around the web, and it’s without a digital edition, so I wasn’t able to evaluate the proper context and what the authors meant with each terms.
+I found the following diagram recently and I thought it was interesting.
+Unfortunately I struggled to find the original source: there’s a book titled “Restructuring for Caring and Effective Education: Piecing the Puzzle Together” that contains a chapter by Knoster, Villa and Thousand (2000) with the diagram.
+I also found another reference mentioning Lippitt (1987) as the original author for the five steps.

 However, I find this valuable even in this unexplained form, so here it is: